 The shoe also takes advantage of the brand's As mentioned in the Nike Zoom Fly review feature to offer up pockets of cushioning

 As is the case with many advanced running shoes, the Nike Zoom

 Fly utilizes a breathable mesh upper

-The Nike Zoom Fly sits at 8.5oz. for the men's version of the shoe and 7.9oz. for the women's version.
+The Nike Zoom Fly in this Nike Zoom Fly review sits at 8.5oz. for the men's version of the shoe and 7.9oz. for the women's version.
 This is fairly standard for a running shoe and this is especially impressive when you consider just how many features that the Nike Zoom

 Fly is actually packing.
-This means that you can easily take this running shoe out on either short or long distance trips and get some serious functionality out of it.
+This part of the Nike Zoom Fly review means that you can easily take this running shoe out on either short or long distance trips and get some serious functionality out of it.

-As we've touched on earlier, the Nike Zoom Fly is actually quite breathable
+As we've touched on earlier, the Nike Zoom Fly review is actually quite breathable

 When it comes to comfort

 , many reviewers for this Nike Zoom Fly review have applauded Nike for making such a comfortable shoe, and one that's simultaneously durable at that.
 This extends from the outsole to the midsole, where there's plenty of advanced cushioning that will keep your feet comfy.